dasta400/asmdc/README.md

 Leonardo) and several devices I got on a developer's kit, which happened to contain a DS3231 RTC (with NVRAM included) and a MicroSD Card Adapter.

-So I thought, why not make an Arduino to communicate with the RTC and SD card modules, plus an FDD if possible, and then make the Arduino to communicate with the dastaZ80 like if it was an external controller?
+So I thought, why not make an Arduino to communicate with those peripherals, and then make the Arduino to communicate with the dastaZ80.
+Just like if it was an external controller?

 As all Arduinos include serial ports (TX / RX pins) and I have a spare serial port on the dastaZ80 (SIO/2 Channel B), it should be relatively easy to make them to